jdesbonnet/zifon_pt5000/README.md

 ### Packet payload

+> [!NOTE]
+> Byte index 0 means the first byte of the payload, index 1 the second etc.

+> [!NOTE]
-Note: byte index 0 means the first byte of the payload, index 1 the second etc. Note: depending on which nRF24L01 library you use, you may have to deal with the 9 bit (yes, 9 bits!!) nRF24L01 header yourself.
+> Note: depending on which nRF24L01 library you use, you may have to deal with the 9 bit (yes, 9 bits!!) nRF24L01+ header yourself.
 That will involve stripping the first byte and shifting everything by one bit.

 Common to both gimbal and remote control: Byte index 0 I *think* is the virtual channel number which is configureable on the remote control and gimbal.
 Byte index 1 is the transmitting device: value of 0x37 is the gimbal transmitting to the remote control, a value of 0x3f is the remote control transmitting to the gimbal.